plaplant/nuDustC/README.md

 LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:~/miniconda3/lib ./nudust++ -c data/inputs/test_config.ini
 ```

-Or specifying the paths to the packages and libraries.
+Or specifying the paths to the packages and libraries in *LD_LIBRARY_PATH*.

 ### Inputs
 Required: Config file.
 This lists the various input information such as data files, integration parameters, and calculation options.